ruby/www.ruby-lang.org/en/installation/index.md

 $ pkg install runtime/ruby-18
 {% endhighlight %}

-Like before, the third party tools are a good way to obtain the latest version of Ruby.
+However, the third-party tools might be a good way to obtain the latest version of Ruby.

 ### Other Distributions
+{: #other-systems}

-On the other systems, you can search the package repository of your Linux distribution's manager for Ruby, or the third party tools might be the right choice for you.
+On other systems, you can search the package repository of your Linux distribution's manager for Ruby, or the third-party tools might be the right choice for you.